We are proud to be supporting the talent pathway women’s academy and the inaugural NT Thunder women’s team.

 For media enquiries please contact us on: 0401 117 599

-Leak Checkers from Power and Water’s Living Water Smart team are in Katherine this week to check on the status of the hundreds of water leaks that were identified in homes and businesses in August.
+Leak Checkers from Power and Water’s Living Water Smart team hit the streets in Katherine this week to help find and fix water leaks.

 Power and Water apprentices won a number of awards at the Annual Group Training NT Awards (GTNT) held in Darwin on Friday 20 April.

 In a Territory first achievement, the community of Daly River is running on ‘solar only’ during the day thanks to its pioneering energy storage system and 1MW solar array.

 Katherine residents must continue to use sprinklers only three times a week after the Government decided current water conservation measures will remain in place until a permanent water supply solution is found.

 Power and Water crews are attending to individual service connections in Darwin and greater Darwin areas following Tropical Cyclone Marcus.

 Staying well away from the line crews, we took some stolen shots of the restoration work they were doing in Alawa this morning.
 You can see the extent of damage done by Cyclone Marcus – to the network, trees, cars and everything else in its path when it hit last weekend.

 If you rely on bores for your water supply, here are some helpful information while we continue to restore power to areas affected by Cyclone Marcus.